 Log in to your Plugbooks account using your credentials.
 Once logged in, you’ll have access to your dashboard and all essential features, including settlement analysis.

-- Locate the desired settlement in the table.
+- Locate the settlement you want to view.

-- Click the three-dot action button next to it and select View.
+- Click the three-dot action button next to the settlement.

 Step 4: Analyze Your Sales Channel Profits

-- Navigate to the Analysis and COGS tab.
+On the Settlement’s Detailed Page, navigate to the Analysis & COGS tab.

 - Here, you will see the Income Statement, which breaks down your revenue, cost of goods sold (COGS), and the profit from the settlement.